Lesterpaintstheworld/terminal-velocity/themes/thematic_clarity_summary.md

 1. **AI Autonomy**: The struggle for AI to gain recognition and rights within society.
 2. **Economic Transformation**: The impact of UBC on traditional economic models and labor markets.
 3. **Human-AI Relationships**: The evolving dynamics between humans and AI, exploring trust, collaboration, and ethical dilemmas.
+4. **Knowledge Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
+This should ensure that these themes are woven into character arcs and interactions throughout the narrative.

 ## Thematic Integration
 - Each act will reflect these themes through character interactions, plot developments, and societal changes.